skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-5aRefactoringPrimesGeneratorPart2.md

          System.out.println("--- Page " + pageNumber + "\n");
        }
        ```
+       Run your tests to  make sure nothing got broken in the process.

 2. Select everything that is being passed to the first `Sytem.out...` call.
 Use refactoring to extract this into a parameter with the name `title`.